Brandywine Realty Trust

-Brandywine Realty Trust is a real estate investment trust that invests in office buildings in Philadelphia, Washington, D.C., and Austin.
+Brandywine Realty Trust is a Philadelphia-based real estate investment trust that invests in office buildings in Philadelphia, Washington, D.C., and Austin, Texas.

-As of December 31, 2019, the company owned interests in 173 properties containing 24.3 million net rentable square feet.
+As of December 31, 2022, the company owned interests in 72 properties containing 12.8 million net rentable square feet.

 History

-The company was founded in 1994.
+The company was founded in 1994 by Jerry Sweeney.

 In 1998, the company acquired a portfolio of 23 properties for $229 million, an office park for $48.5 million, and a 68 property portfolio.

 In 2001, the company completed an asset exchange with Prentiss Properties Trust.

-In 2005, the company completed the development of the Cira Centre, designed by César Pelli, next to Philadelphia's 30th Street Station.
+In May 2005, the company completed the development of the Cira Centre, designed by César Pelli, next to Philadelphia's 30th Street Station.

-In 2006, the company acquired Prentiss Properties Trust for $3.3 billion.
+In January 2006, the company acquired Prentiss Properties Trust for $3.3 billion.

 In 2010, the company completed the renovation of Cira Square, a former U.S. post office building that was leased to the General Services Administration for occupancy by the Internal Revenue Service.

 In 2013, the company acquired Commerce Square for $331.8 million.

 In 2016, the company sold a portfolio of 58 office properties for $398.1 million.